 - Rules can become conflicting, requiring some additional management

-- It only take into account prices, ignoring all other seller metrics
+- It only takes into account prices, ignoring all other seller metrics

-They are therefore forced to disregard the Buy Box share and profit margin, and cannot try to find the maximum potential profit.
+When you implement rule-based repricing, you are therefore forced to disregard Buy Box share and profit margin, making it harder to find the maximum potential profit.

-Tries to monitor all of the variables used to determine the Buy Box, and sets a price that will give the optimal balance of Buy Box share and profit margin for each individual product.
+The second alternative repricing method is algorithmic repricing.
+This involves using software to monitor all of the variables used to determine the Buy Box then set a price that will give the optimal balance of Buy Box share and profit margin for each individual product.

 Algorithmic repricing is a good option for merchants selling:

 - Products with higher profit margins (as this service is a variable cost)

 - Thousands of unique products